bio-tools/biotoolsSchema/README.md

 # Information requirements
-Attributes defined as mandatory in the schema version used by bio.tools [biotools-1.4](https://github.com/bio-tools/biotoolsschema/tree/master/biotools-1.4) and the latest stable version [biotools-2.0.0](https://github.com/bio-tools/biotoolsschema/tree/master/biotools-2.0.0) are indicated by "Version" column.  https://bio.tools specifies an information requirement for "standard" and "beta" (less well annotated) entries, as indicated in the respective columns.
+https://bio.tools specifies an information requirement for "standard" and "beta" (less well annotated) entries, as indicated in the respective columns.
+Attributes defined as mandatory in the latest stable version [biotools-2.0.0](https://github.com/bio-tools/biotoolsSchema/blob/master/versions/biotools-2.0.0/) are those in the "beta" column.

 Attribute | Description | Format | beta | standard | element
 --------- | ----------- | ------ | -----| -------- | -------